elhini/shortnote/README.md

 - sorting (by date of create or update)
 - link to note (private)
 - autosave (after 1 second)
+- registration & auth (by login & password)

 ## Planned features: